HomeBureaucracyAction (Disciplinary)A Meitei IAS officer suspended for refusing to join Kuki dominated district...

 A Meitei IAS officer suspended for refusing to join Kuki dominated district in Manipur

 The Manipur ethnic violence has started taking its toll on bureaucracy also.
-A 2015 batch IAS officer Ng Ruben Singh , promoted from State Civil Services, has been as he refused to join conflict affected Jiribam district as deputy commissioner.
+A 2015 batch Ng Ruben Singh , promoted from State Civil Services, has been as he refused to join conflict affected Jiribam district as deputy commissioner.

 The suspension follows the officer's failure to comply with the transfer order.